ivarconr/feature-toggles-presentation/CoDeOSL2015/outline.md

  - Pros & Cons
 - Feature toggles
  - What is it really?
+ - Separate Deploy of Code and Release of featues!
  - Simple code example
  - How to use it.
  - Pros & cons